mnot/I-D/http-proxy-problem/draft.md

 rather than the origin, and be strongly authenticated.

-## Users require simple interfaces
+## Users Require Simple Interfaces

 While some users are sophisticated in their understanding of Web security, they are in a vanishingly small minority.
 The concepts and implications of many